kechan/FastaiPlayground/README.md

    - Configuring your own transforms
    - How to add a new affine and pixel tranform not available in fastai (examples: rot90, shear, and blur)

+* Data Block API
+   - Some example use of Fastai Data Block API

 * Using Fastai Data Block API together with PyTorch and Keras Training
    - TBD